 For the following limited cases when an individual is unable to obtain a Federal Tax Return Transcript or use IRS DRT, he or she can submit other documentation in lieu of a Federal Tax Return Transcript or IRS DRT.
 Please contact the Office of Scholarships and Financial Aid if any of these circumstances apply to you.

-If you are required to file an IRS income tax return and have been granted a filing extension by the IRS, provide a copy of both of the following documents:
+If you are required to file an IRS income tax return and have been approved for an extension beyond the automatic six-month filing extension by the IRS, provide a copy of the following documents:

 - IRS Form W–2 for each source of employment income received and/or, if self-employed, a signed statement certifying the amount of the individual’s estimated Adjusted Gross Income (AGI) and the U.S. income tax paid